-Imagine for a moment, a small business owner, “Sally”, is considering a new location for her business when she happens upon a small retail building that would serve as a perfect location for her future success.
+Imagine for a moment a small business owner, “Sally”, is considering a new location for her business when she happens upon a small retail building that would serve as a perfect location for her future success.
 One problem.
 The building is not for sale.
-But Sally is eager to buy the property, and wants to show the property owner that she is serious about purchasing the building.
-The building’s owner wasn’t anticipating selling the property when Sally approaches her, but would consider selling it for the right terms.
-Together, both parties can write up a letter of intent, which is a document that details their wishes to enter into serious negotiations at a later date.
+But Sally is eager to buy the property, and wants to show the property owner that she is serious.
+The building’s owner wasn’t anticipating selling the property but would consider selling it for the right terms.
+Together, both parties can write up a letter of intent, which is a document that details their wishes to enter into serious negotiations later.

 Rushing to draft a letter of intent can have legal consequences.
-Letters of intent can create real legal problems and expensive litigation when one party, such as Sally above, wants only to enumerate the beginnings of a future contract, but the other party, the building owner, now considers the language to be more than just an intent to negotiate, but rather, to Sally’s surprise, a binding agreement itself.
-In certain situations, courts have found that letters of intent that memorialize terms for an agreement at a later date can be enforced as a binding contract.
+Letters of intent can create real legal problems and expensive litigation when one party, such as Sally, wants only to enumerate the beginnings of a future contract, but the other party, the building owner, now considers the language to be more than just an intent to negotiate, but rather, to Sally’s surprise, a binding agreement itself.
+In certain situations, courts have found that letters of intent that memorialize terms for an agreement later can be enforced as a binding contract.